ZECHEESELORD/wordpractice-ideas/CONTRIBUTING.md

 - Balancing changes (Open an issue)

 > *By submitting pull requests to this repository, you waive any rights or ownership of the included contents to wordPractice.
-Contributions to this repository must conform to the wordPratice ToS, as well as the Discord App TOS.*
+Contributions to this repository must conform to the [wordPractice ToS](https://principle105.github.io/privacy-policy) and [Privacy Policy](https://principle105.github.io/privacy-policy/rules.html), as well as the [Discord App TOS](https://discord.com/terms).*